busstoptaktik/geodesy/ruminations/010-rumination.md

 As 19111 (along with 19161) describes the relation between coordinates as numbers, and locations in the physical world, it should speak in geodetic (and hence empirical) terms.

-It is still entirely underexposed that geodetic reference frames are empirical contraptions, while geometric coordinate systems are axiomatic idealizations.
-And you can never ever establish a connection to the physical world without basing it on a reference frame squarely embedded in that physical world.
+It is still entirely underexposed in 19111, that geodetic reference frames are **empirical contraptions**, while geometric coordinate systems are **axiomatic idealizations**. and that the only way to establish a connection between the abstract coordinate tuples, and the concrete physical world, is by basing it on a reference frame squarely embedded in that physical world.

 So to remedy this, 19111 should stop talking about coordinates referred to metadata: Coordinates are surveyed *according* to rules given in reference **system** definitions, but *related* to reference **frames**, given as coordinate- and velocity lists (or ephemerides, in the satellite navigation case).
 19111 ties coordinates to the physical reality, and should not be ashamed of that.